 The Latest Hit Piece on ADHD: Summarized

-The latest hit piece landed with more distortions, as esteemed ADHD expert Thomas E. Brown, PhD, points out in his public Letter to the Editor, below.
+The latest hit piece landed with more distortions.
+Esteemed ADHD expert Thomas E. Brown, PhD, points them out in his public Letter to the Editor, which I share below.

 If you missed the story (sorry, my policy is not to link to stigma-increasing clickbait), here is the upshot: